‘The Walking Dead’ Season 9: Theories On Michonne’s Scar

 Michonne Has A Battle Scar

 While previous episodes of Season 9 of The Walking Dead showed plenty of conflict between the communities and the Saviors, by Episode 5, the Saviors have to fend for themselves.
 However, during Episode 6, there are plenty of moments that allude to a potentially larger conflict.
 After all, Michonne is pretty tight when it comes to security in and out of Alexandria.
-Viewers saw this when the new group was brought in my Judith (Cailey Fleming).
+Viewers saw this when the new group was brought in by Judith (Cailey Fleming).
 They also saw this when Father Gabriel (Seth Gilliam) and Rosita (Christian Serratos) were talking about setting up the radio.

 In addition, considering how many conflicts the group has had over the span of The Walking Dead and this latest time jump sees years pass since the last episode, it seems entirely likely that the group has come into more conflict that has been shown yet.